Here’s a story about how the greatest day of all time was RUINED…

-Everyone’s giving the new Lady Diana film a bit of a kicking because apparently it’s bloody awful, but I’ll never know exactly how it fares on the shit-o-metre because I’m not going to watch it.
-I’m going to allow that minor thunderstorm to rumble past while I just get on with my life.
+Everyone’s giving the new Lady Diana film a kicking because apparently it’s bloody awful, but I’ll never know because I’m not going to watch it.
+I’m going to allow that minor thunderstorm to rumble past while I get busy getting on with my life.

-It’s nice to just get on with your life, you get to enjoy your visits to the toilet in peace, you have good times in bars with your buddies, you celebrate your birthdays, you go to other people’s weddings, you eat breakfast, lunch and dinner or breakfast, dinner and tea or brunch, tiffin and supper depending on how posh you are.
-But let’s rewind for a second to something I wrote literally a sentence and a half ago when I mentioned celebrating birthdays, and then let’s pause on that sentiment and pop it in your pocket and then go back even further to the first few words of this piece, specifically where I wrote “Lady Diana”.
+It’s nice getting on with your life, isn’t it?
+You get to go to the toilet, you have an okay time in pubs, you celebrate birthdays, you go to weddings, you eat breakfast, lunch and dinner or breakfast, dinner and tea depending on how posh you are.
+But let’s rewind for a second and go back to ‘celebrating birthdays’, and then let’s pause on that sentiment and go back even further to ‘Lady Diana’.

-Now picture this, it was my 21st birthday.
-The morning was hot, sunshine hot, the natural rays of light that beam down onto the planet – in this case onto a remote area called England – were particularly potent that morning like Zeus had yet to unleash himself on his wife Mrs Zeus and was channeling his energies elsewhere.
-I was sweaty and excited, brimming with joy as I awoke already in fits of euphoric laughter because I was about to embark on the single greatest day of my life.
-I was turning 21 which meant that all of my dreams of being able to visit America and confidently stride into a bar and order a beer for me and my gal and my mule had been realised.
-Now I just needed thousands of pounds and a valid reason to go to America, but that’s for another piece.
-If I were to peer through the mists of time I’d predict I looked something like wispy sideburns, Kappa tracksuit (full), a small mountain of hair, and being that it was before lunchtime and I was just out of bed, there’s a 97 per cent chance I still had a full erection.
-I was 21 which is about as good as life gets.
+Now picture me on my 21st birthday.
+The morning was hot, the normal rays of light were beaming down onto the planet, but they were particularly potent that morning.
+I was sweaty and excited, brimming with joy as I awoke in fits of euphoric laughter because I was about to embark on the greatest day of my life.
+I was turning 21, which meant all of my dreams of being able to visit America and confidently stride into a bar and order a beer for me and my gal and my mule had been realised.
+If I were to peer through the mists of time I’d predict I looked something like: wispy sideburns, Kappa tracksuit (full), a small mountain of hair.
+Being that it was before lunchtime and I was just out of bed, there’s a 97 per cent chance I had a full erection.

-So this day I’d been thorough and well prepared, I’d been spreading the word for weeks that it was my 21st birthday coming up, so we were to meet at the ridiculously early time of 2pm at The Royal Oak in Oxford.
-We’d down a conveyor belt of lagers, occasionally top those up with shifty G&Ts pre-mixed in smuggled-in bottles.
-We’d stumble around, we’d probably puke a bit, at least three girls and one boy would burst into tears unannounced, people would randomly disappear off to do some light-hearted fingering, we might try to dance, we’d all smear giant dirty burgers into our faces and chuck bits of salad onto the pavement.
-Then it’d be home to pass out fully clothed.
+On this particular day, I’d been thorough and well-prepped.
+I’d started spreading the word weeks in advance.
+My 21st was coming up, gentle celebrations would commence at the dangerously early time of 2pm at The Royal Oak in Oxford.
+We’d stroll to different pubs enjoying a conveyor belt of weak lager, we’d top those up with a couple of shifty gin and tonics, pre-mixed, and smuggled in (probably in Evian bottles).
+We’d stumble around, slur, puke a bit, at least three people would burst into tears unannounced, we’d have a snog, attempt dancing, smear chips and garlic mayo into our faces.
+Then it’d be home to pass out fully-clothed.

-“Have you heard the news about Princess Diana?” said my mum as I headed downstairs to demand my presents be given to me immediately.
-“She bloody DIED in a CAR CRASH.”
-My dad sat next to her his head in his hands (possibly) my brother and sisters wailed and beat the walls screaming WHY over and over again.
-My daytime and evening plans were chased into a murky tunnel and the celebration of the decade was left completely obliterated.
-Tearful cancellations from girls (and boys!) streamed in that day like things linked with grief that you might use in a metaphor about phone calls, and the few of us who did manage to hold down our howling outrage and tearful despair were faced with sombre pubs and even complaints from locals who felt that we “shouldn’t be laughing” at such an upsetting time.
+My dad sat next to her his head in his hands (possibly), my brother and sisters wailed and beat the walls.
+My party plans disappeared into a murky tunnel.
+Tearful cancellations streamed in that day like a maelstrom into a gutter, and the few of us who did manage to squash our anguish and brave having a good time were faced with sombre pubs and complaints from locals who felt we “shouldn’t be laughing at a time like this”.